hezekial/Day-2-Assignment/README.md

 9. Cloning Instead of Forking – Trying to contribute to a project without forking it first.
 10. Overwriting Someone’s Work – Pulling and pushing without checking for recent updates.

-> Best Practices to Overcome These Challenges:
+> Best practices to overcome these challenges:
 a) Commit and Push Regularly – Avoid working too long without pushing updates.
 b) Use Branches for Features & Fixes – Keep main stable and develop in separate branches.
 c) Write Clear Commit Messages – Explain what was changed and why.